 - Avoid alcohol and fizzy (carbonated) drinks.

-- Avoid foods that may cause gas and bloating.
 Vegetables such as artichokes, asparagus, broccoli, brussels sprouts, cabbage, cauliflower, cucumbers, green peppers, onions, peas, radishes, and raw potatoes may not be digested well by your body and can cause gas and bloating.

 These are high in fructose.
 People who have IBS may not be able to digest fructose well.
 This can cause diarrhea, gas, and bloating.

 Fiber affects each person who has IBS in different ways.

-- If you have constipation, add fiber such as fruits, vegetables, beans, and whole grains in your diet each day and drink plenty of water.
+To reduce constipation, add fiber such as fruits, vegetables, beans, and whole grains in your diet each day and drink plenty of water.

 A low-FODMAP diet is when you stop eating high-FODMAP foods for about two months.
-Then you slowly add them back to your diet to see what foods cause digestion problems.
+Then you slowly add them back in to your diet to see what foods cause digestion problems.

-Avoiding foods that might be causing symptoms
+Avoiding foods that might cause symptoms

-Many people find that their irritable bowel syndrome (IBS) symptoms become worse after they eat.
+Many people find that their IBS symptoms get worse after they eat.
 Sometimes certain foods make symptoms worse.

 - Peas and beans.